 As a result of this dangerous trend’s continued growth, 10 states have prohibited all drivers from using their handheld cell phones and 39 states have laws in place prohibiting texting and driving.
-Despite the efforts taken by law enforcement, texting and driving continues to take place.
+Despite the efforts are taken by law enforcement, texting and driving continue to take place.
 It is estimated that at any given time across the country, 800,000 drivers are texting on America’s roads.

 To see just how much texting and driving distracts a driver, you can check out the video below.

 Texting and driving is a major contributor to many auto accidents in Utah and across the United States.
 While we are guilty of texting and driving at one point or another in our lives, it should come as no surprise that the party most guilty of texting while driving is in fact drivers under the age of 25.